-The massive, unprecedented flood which hit UofL on August 4, 2009, causing $20.9 million in damages, was a wake-up call for many.
-It hinted at the increasing intensity of storms to come as our greenhouse gas emissions continue to warm the planet and alter the climate we once knew.
+The massive, unprecedented flood which hit UofL on August 4, 2009, causing $21 million in damage to 92 campus buildings, was a wake-up call for many.
+The 7.2 inches of rain which fell in just 78 minutes hinted at the increasing intensity of storms to come as our greenhouse gas emissions continue to warm the planet and alter the climate we once knew.
 But it also helped motivate us to take action to both mitigate our climate impact, and to adapt to a changing climate by getting serious about sustainable stormwater management.
 Further flooding on May 29, 2012 not only validated our concerns, but demonstrated that our work since 2009 to enhance stormwater infiltration has begun to pay off.
 Read more.

-UofL is now pursuing means of lessening the risk of flood and reducing our campus' contribution to the problem by diverting stormwater from the sewer system all together through infiltration and rainwater harvesting projects, or by slowing its release through water absorbing changes to our campus landscape.
-Around campus, we are beginning to disconnect downspouts, install vegetated green roofs, and build rain gardens and bioswales to facilitate groundwater recharge through infiltration.
+UofL has pursued means of lessening the risk of flood and reducing our campus' contribution to the problem by diverting stormwater from the sewer system all together through infiltration and rainwater harvesting projects, or by slowing its release through water absorbing changes to our campus landscape.
+Around campus, we have disconnected downspouts, installed vegetated green roofs, and built rain gardens and bioswales to facilitate groundwater recharge through infiltration.

-UofL is making several changes to campus landscaping, parking lots and rooftops, with the help of $1.5 million in cost-sharing from MSD.
-We think that this significant investment today could essentially pay for itself by helping prevent millions of dollars in future flood damage.
+In recent years, UofL made several changes to campus landscaping, parking lots and rooftops, with the help of $1.25 million in cost-sharing from MSD.
+In 2015, MSD confirmed that UofL's projects are diverting about 72 million gallons of stormwater every year!
+We think that this significant investment will essentially pay for itself by helping prevent millions of dollars in future flood damage.
 We are also hoping the projects at UofL will serve as an example for similar projects across the city on both public and private property.
-MSD's investment in Belknap campus stormwater projects is part of a $850 million agreement that MSD made in federal court with the U.S. Environmental Protection Agency and state regulators in 2005 to reduce the incidence of combined sewer overflows into waterways during storm events.
+MSD's investment in Belknap campus stormwater projects is part of an $850 million agreement that MSD made in federal court with the U.S. Environmental Protection Agency and state regulators in 2005 to reduce the incidence of combined sewer overflows into waterways during storm events.

 Projects at UofL include: